 Using an authentication server

-The easiest way to use OAuth2 with EmailEngine is to use the hosted authentication form feature.
+The easiest way to use OAuth2 with EmailEngine would be to use the hosted authentication form feature.
 EmailEngine would take care of getting user permissions and renewing access tokens.
-Having EmailEngine managing everything is not always desirable.
+However, having EmailEngine manage everything is not always desirable.
 For example, you already use OAuth2 integration in other parts of your app and do not want to ask the user for permission twice.

 If you do not want to use EmailEngine's OAuth2 flow but want to manage everything yourself, then there are some options.
 Perhaps the most obvious one would be to use the "authentication server."
 With the authentication server, you provide a web interface from which EmailEngine would ask for access tokens whenever it needs to authenticate an account.
 This process is completely transparent for users who never need to access the EmailEngine's UI.